 - Only AA accounts that are older than 30 days can purchase miles

 - Miles should post instantly, but allow up to 8 hours for the transaction to post

 Maximizing The Promo

 Unlike most airlines that use Points.com to process direct mileage purchases, AA processes their own purchases directly.
 This means that points purchases will code as airfare and are eligible for a travel bonus purchase on many credit cards.
-The top-earning cards to use across the three major point currencies are The Platinum Card® from American Express (5X), the Chase Sapphire Reserve® (3X), and the Citi Prestige® Card and the Citi Premier℠ Card which both earn 3X points.
+The top-earning cards to use across the three major point currencies are The Platinum Card® from American Express and Citi Prestige® Card (5X), or the Chase Sapphire Reserve® and Citi Premier℠ Card (3X).

 Even though the AA program has lost a lot of shine since it went revenue based and the subsequent devaluations, and changes, the program still has some redeeming features and benefits, and even some redemption sweet spots.
 That is why even though this might not be the most exciting of promotions, it is worth having a look at, to see if it will fit into your overall strategy.

 Source: One Mile At A Time